OutSystems/docs-product/src/ref/ui-patterns/web/cardsectioned.md

 ### Change orientation according to device

-1. Drag the CardSectioned Pattern into the preview.
+1. Drag the Card Sectioned Pattern into the preview.

 1. Set the Orientation parameter to `If(IsPhone(),Entities.Orientation.Vertical, Entities.Orientation.Horizontal)`.
 Use the server action IsPhone as the condition to set the orientation for a phone.
 You can also use the IsTablet action or invert the False & True statements, according to your needs.
 This way, the CardSectioned pattern will be horizontal on Desktop and Tablet.
 On the Phone, it will be vertical.